CDC warns against cruises, regardless of vaccination status

 The company said that since cruising restarted in U.S. waters last spring, 1.1 million guests had traveled with its cruise lines and 1,745 people had tested positive for COVID-19, or about 0.16%.

-It said that 41 people required hospitalization and that no passengers hit with omicron had been taken to the hospital.
+The company further said that 41 people required hospitalization, and that no passengers hit with omicron had been taken to the hospital.

 “We don’t like to see even one case, but our experience is a fraction of the comparable statistics of virtually any other comparable location or industry.
 Few businesses are subject to such intense scrutiny, regulation and disclosure requirements by so many authorities,” said Richard Fain, CEO of Royal Caribbean.